A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Experimental results

+We evaluate the impact of temporal leakage by comparing models trained on the initial randomly split dataset with models trained on the leak-free dataset constructed using the t-SNE \& DBSCAN-based clustering strategy.
 Training the models with a dataset without data leakage addresses the problem of over- or under-interpretation of their performance metrics.

-Training the YOLOv8-n model without data leakage (Train 9) readjusted its performance metrics (Fig.\ref{fig9:yolov8n_results}).
-While the TPs for class 3 did not decrease significantly (from 1.00 to 0.99), the TPs for classes 1 and 2 decreased dramatically (from 0.97 to 0.63 and from 0.82 to 0.17, respectively).
-Previously (Train 3 and 7), FPs were mainly established between classes and the background.
-In other words, the model detected objects in the image where there were none.
-In Train 9, in addition to this trend, there were 0.08 FPs between anthropogenic and natural debris, and 0.01 FPs between natural debris and non-debris material.
-This indicates confusion between the classes themselves.
-This downward trend is reflected in the PR curves, where mAP@50 drops from 0.949 to 0.633.
-The same is true of the mAP@50 for all classes, notably the second class (dropping from 0.877 to 0.242).
-Overall performance is also impacted, with a decrease in the maximum F1 score from 0.93 (with a confidence threshold of 0.465) to 0.60 (with a confidence threshold of 0.244).
+Training the YOLOv8-n model without data leakage readjusts its performance metrics significantly (Fig.\ref{fig9:yolov8n_results_new}).
+While the true positive (TP) rate for class 3 remains stable (1.00 in both configurations), the rates for classes 1 and 2 significantly decrease, dropping from 0.97 to 0.63 and from 0.82 to 0.29, respectively.
+In the leak-free setting, false negatives (FN) increase substantially: 37\% of class 1 instances and 56\% of class 2 instances are missed and predicted as background, compared to only 3\% and 18\% in the baseline.
+Additionally, the column background reveals increased false positive (FP) rates, with 0.65 and 0.06 spurious detections for classes 1 and 2 respectively, indicating that the model also produces erroneous detections in empty regions.
+This downward trend is reflected in the global metrics, where precision drops from 0.970 to 0.551, recall from 0.888 to 0.508, and mAP@50 from 0.939 to 0.488 (Fig.\ref{fig9:yolov8n_results_new}).
+The mAP@50-95 is similarly affected, falling from 0.672 to 0.261, highlights the impact of leakage across all IoU thresholds.

-Training the YOLOv11-m model (Train 10) without data leakage produces identical results (Fig.\ref{fig10:yolo11m_results}).
-While class 3 is unaffected, the TP rates for classes 1 and 2 decrease from 0.99 and 0.92 to 0.73 and 0.41, respectively.
-There is still confusion between the classes themselves and the background.
-As with YOLOv8-n, the PR curves (mAP@50 down from 0.976 to 0.763) and the F1-confidence curves (F1-score down from 0.97 to 0.75) illustrate this downward trend for YOLOv11-m.
+Training the YOLOv11-m model without data leakage produces consistent results (Fig.\ref{fig11:yolov11m_results_new}).
+While the TP rate for class 3 remains unaffected (1.00), the rates for classes 1 and 2 decrease from 0.99 to 0.70 and from 0.92 to 0.60, respectively.
+FN also increase markedly, with 30\% and 37\% of class 1 and class 2 instances respectively predicted as background, compared to only 1\% and 8\% in the baseline.
+These trends are reflected in the global metrics: precision drops from 0.955 to 0.491, recall from 0.937 to 0.529, and mAP@50 from 0.962 to 0.536 (Fig.\ref{fig11:yolov11m_results_new}).
+The mAP@50-95 decreases from 0.747 to 0.306, confirming the substantial inflation of performance metrics caused by temporal leakage.